caltechlibrary/t2t3_dataset_web_apps/about.md

   - web components
   - presentation

-date_released: 2025-06-23
+date_released: 2025-06-26
 ---

 About this software
 ===================

-## t2t3_dataset_web_apps 0.0.7
+## t2t3_dataset_web_apps 0.0.8

-Starting the second draft of this workshop.
-Split workshop into two parts, building web applications with dataset and enhancing the browser experience with web components.
-Adding suggestions from first presentation.
+This is the second draft of this workshop.
+Split workshop into two parts.
+Part one, build a web applications with dataset.
+Part two, enhance the browser experience with web components.

 Updated links to example source files to use the GitHub raw URLs.
 This allows easy retrieval with curl (macOS and Linux) or irm (Windows and PowerShell).